circleci/circleci-docs/jekyll/_cci2/non-aws.md

 description: "Using CircleCI 2.0 static installation scripts."
 hide: true
 ---
-This article provides a System Administrators' overview of our preview 2.0 static installation process for non-AWS environments.
+This article provides a System Administrators' overview of CircleCI's preview 2.0 static installation for non-AWS environments.

 * TOC
 {:toc}